-Thirty-nine percent of LGBTQ adults identify as people of color, including 15 percent who identify as Latinx, 11 percent as Black, two percent as Asian Pacific Islander, and one percent as Native American.
-This is more diverse than the overall U.S. adult population, which is 65 percent white.
+Forty-two percent of LGBTQ adults identify as people of color, including 21 percent who identify as Latino/a, 12 percent as Black, two percent as Asian, and one percent as American Indian and Alaska Native.
+This is more diverse than the overall U.S. adult population, which is 60 percent white.
 The higher representation of people of color in LGBTQ communities is in part related to age.
 With increasing acceptance of LGBTQ people, younger generations are more likely to be out as LGBTQ.
 Younger people are also more likely to be of color, which is the main reason that a large proportion of people of color identify as LGBTQ.
 From service provision to movement building, there is a need to respond and adapt to a new generation in the U.S. that is more diverse than any previous generation in terms of race, sexual orientation, and gender identity.

 At the intersection of two marginalized identities, LGBTQ people of color often face stark disparities:

 - One in five youth in the juvenile justice system identify as LGBTQ, 85 percent of whom are people of color.

 - LGBT people of color face high rates of unemployment: 15 percent of African American LGBT adults are unemployed, as are 14 percent of Latinx LGBT adults and 11 percent of API LGBT adults—compared to 8 percent unemployment for the general population.